-The completed application (both pages) must be signed by every Catechumen or Candidate and must be witnessed and dated by the parish priest and sent to the Agency for Evangelisation (not the Chancery office) prior to the Rite of Election.
-When sending your completed applications please also inform the Agency how many of your Catechumens and Candidates will be attending the Rite of Election. (using form on page 25)
+The completed form must be signed by every Catechumen or Candidate and must be witnessed and dated by the parish priest and sent to the Chancery (not the Agency for Evangelisation) by Friday 29th March 2025.

-The deadline for submitting completed applications and informing us how many Catechumens and Candidates will be attending the Rite of Election is 26th January 2024.
-They should be sent to:
+Please return the completed Rite of Election 2025 Attendance form to the Agency for Evangelisation (see page 24).
+The deadline for informing us how many Catechumens and Candidates will be attending the Rite of Election is 21st February 2025.
+It should be sent to:

+Warren Brown,

+Diocese of Westminster,

+Vaughan House,

-Warren Brown, Diocese of Westminster, Vaughan House, 46 Francis Street, London SW1P 1QN
+46 Francis Street,

+London SW1P 1QN